 Deep Thought – Hitchhiker’s Guide to the Galaxy (2005)

 Based upon the fictional computer from the popular radio and television series whose name is Deep Thought.
-It was built to calculate the Ultimate Question of Life, the Universe and Everything.
+It was built to calculate the Ultimate Question of Life, the Universe, and Everything.
 After 7.5 million years of calculations, Deep Thought’s answer is 42.
-On the other hand, it professes it really doesn’t know the answer.
-Instead it offers to help design yet another famous movie computer.
+On the other hand, it professes it doesn’t know the answer.
+Instead, it offers to help design yet another famous movie computer.
 Indeed, this one is capable of answering the ultimate question.
-Deep Thought is easily among the most famous computer names.
+Deep Thought is easily among the most renowned computer names.

 Gravity (2013)

 Computers play a backup role in this 2013 sci-fi movie starring Sandra Bullock and George Clooney.
 The crew’s mission was to contain floating debris that had damaged orbiting satellites.
-Thankfully, three computers in an international agreement help save the day.
-In fact, the computers are from the International Space Station, Russian Soyuz spacecraft and Tiangong Chinese space station.
+Thankfully, three computers in an international agreement helped save the day.
+The computers are from the International Space Station, the Russian Soyuz spacecraft, and the Tiangong Chinese space station.

 Related: Highlights From The 2023 CES